Social Media Sites to Explore

 If sharing is caring, then you can show you care by sharing lists of things with your friends.
 Enter ListGeeks – it allows you to create your own lists of things by adding your own content (from websites) or using content from other people’s lists into your own list and sharing this with others.
 Sharing.
 Geeks.
 Lists.
 It’s almost too much for the mind to take in.
 From a business point of view, it could be an alternative to infographics, for sharing data internally and externally (ie. top 10 products, or most popular colors, or countries to which we ship the most products).

 Storylane is probably the most personal of these seven sites in that it asks its users to write their own stories to share based on questions Storylane asks.
 Other users respond by sharing emotions (was impressed, likes it, wants it, agreed, was moved, …) and their own stories to the same question.
 Definitely a site for the more creative-minded seeking to make meaningful connections.

 7 – 43things

 43Things is social goal-setting site.
 You set your goal and 43Things will show you how many other people are working towards that same goal.
 You can discuss the goals, share how-to stories, and monitor progress with each other.
 Business might consider setting shared goals with their followers (ie. weight loss for a dietician, or fund-raising for a charity, …)

 Which one is your favorite lesser known social media site?

 Faris is passionate about technology and marketing.
-He founded DigitalBuzz.me to help small business develop and improve their online presence and make sense of the social media confusion, by educating and empowering them.
+He founded DigitalBuzz.me to help small business develop and improve their online presence and make sense of the social media confusion by educating and empowering them.
 When working with clients, he emphasizes the need to link social media activity to business objectives in order to get real results beyond 'likes' and 'retweets'.